-The Nokia VPN Appliances were tested as multi-chip standalone cryptographic modules.
-Each module's metal enclosure physically encloses the complete set of hardware and firmware components, and represents the cryptographic boundary of each module.
+The Check Point IP Appliances were tested as multi-chip standalone cryptographic modules.
+Each module's metal enclosure physically encloses the complete set of hardware and firmware components, including excluded components, and represents the cryptographic boundary of each module.
+The IP560's removable power-supply is outside the module, and the cryptographic boundary in that area is the bay the power supply is inserted into.
 The cryptographic module supports the following hardware versions: